Want to know how your agency is doing on community policing?

-The Community Policing Self-Assessment Tool
+Try the Community Policing Self-Assessment Tool, (CP-SAT)!

-The Community Policing Self-Assessment Tool (CP-SAT) is a survey that helps your agency measure its progress in implementing community policing.
-CP-SAT confidentially captures information about community partnerships, problem solving, and organizational impact.
+CP-SAT is a web-based survey that helps law enforcement agencies (LEA) measure their progress in implementing community policing.
+It was developed by the COPS Office in partnership with research organizations and law enforcement stakeholder groups.
+The CP-SAT captures information about community partnerships, problem solving, and organizational impact.

 While the COPS Office no longer provides logistical support for agencies to implement the CP-SAT; we strongly encourage law enforcement agencies to implement the CP-SAT on their own or in partnership with local research organizations using the CP-SAT survey instrument.